-2021 PLENARY KEYNOTE SESSION
+2021 PLENARY KEYNOTE SESSIONS

 Cambridge Healthtech Institute and the PEGS Summit Team is honored to announce that David Baker, Director of the Institute for Protein Design; Howard Hughes Medical Institute Investigator; Henrietta and Aubrey Davis Endowed Professor in Biochemistry;

-Tuesday, May 11 4:05 PM
+Tuesday, May 11 | 11:30 AM

 The Coming of Age of De Novo Protein Design

-David Baker, PhD, Director, Institute for Protein Design; Howard Hughes Medical Institute Investigator; Henrietta and Aubrey Davis Endowed Professor in Biochemistry; and Adjunct Professor of Genome Sciences, Bioengineering, Chemical Engineering, Computer Science, and Physics, University of Washington.
+David Baker, PhD, Director, Institute for Protein Design; Howard Hughes Medical Institute Investigator; Henrietta and Aubrey Davis Endowed Professor in Biochemistry; and Adjunct Professor of Genome Sciences, Bioengineering, Chemical Engineering, Computer Science, and Physics, University of Washington

 About the Speaker: